 - University of Nevada, Las Vegas (UNLV) Three performance spaces grace this campus: Artemus J. Ham Hall (1800 seats), Judy Bayley Theatre (550 seats) and the Black Box Theatre (175 seats).
 These theatres host performances by world-renowned artists such as the Russian National Ballet, Wynton Marsalis, Paul Taylor Dance Company and Itzhak Perlman.
 Local theatre companies such as Nevada Conservatory Theatre and Nevada Ballet Theatre show their works here several times a year.
 UNLV theatre and music department student productions are also shown in these venues.
 Ticket prices usually range from $12-30.

-- Super Summer Theatre Located in Spring Mountain Ranch State Park, on an outdoor stage 15 miles outside Las Vegas, Super Summer Theatre hosts productions all summer long that include regional productions of Broadway shows, including “Annie” and “Fiddler on the Roof” this year.
-Local dance companies and musical groups are also featured here.
-Seating is on grass (bring a blanket or chair).
-Ticket prices are usually $12-20.
+- Super Summer Theatre Located in Spring Mountain Ranch State Park, on an outdoor stage 15 miles outside Las Vegas, This open-air venue hosts 5 productions all summer long that include regional productions of Broadway shows, including “Annie” and “Fiddler on the Roof” this year.
+Plays, musicals, and concerts fill the venue from May to September.
+Using mostly local talent, the productions boast fantastic singers, dancers, actors, Broadway shows and original revues.
+Dance companies and musical groups are also featured here.
+Seating is on grass (bring a blanket or chair, or you can rent a lo-chair).
+Ticket prices are very affordable (usually $12-20).

 - Las Vegas-Clark County Library District (LVCCLD) Several libraries in Las Vegas have full theatre facilities and host local and international performance groups.
 Several local performing companies mount shows in these spaces.
 For example, Signature Productions’ most recently produced “Singin’ In The Rain” and “Thoroughly Modern Mille”, and Las Vegas Contemporary Dance Theatre presents its annual dance showcase in the library theatres.
 International groups that have performed at LVCCLD include The Tibetan Monks and Kahurangi Maori Dance Theatre of New Zealand.